rakib2132/IDSF2020/README.md

 - [**homework**](https://github.com/rakib2132/IDSF2020/tree/master/hw): (the homework hyperlink should take the reader to the homework folder)
   This directory contains all my homework submissions, each of which is a folder properly named with homework number, containing the homework submission.

-quiz: (the quiz hyperlink should take the reader to the quizzes folder) This directory contains all my quiz submissions, each of which is a folder properly named with quiz number, containing the quiz submission.
+* [**quiz**](https://github.com/rakib2132/IDSF2020/tree/master/quiz): (the quiz hyperlink should take the reader to the quizzes folder)
+  This directory contains all my quiz submissions, each of which is a folder properly named with quiz number, containing the quiz submission.

-exam: (the exam hyperlink should take the reader to the exams folder) This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.
+- [**exam**](https://github.com/rakib2132/IDSF2020/tree/master/exam): (the exam hyperlink should take the reader to the exams folder)
+  This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

 For questions and troubleshooting, please contact: